rasulkarimov/kubernetes-installer/README.md

 **Prepare required packages for internet disconnected installation**

 For an internet-disconnected installation, you we to prepare the appropriate Docker images and RPM files.
 In the Git repository with Ansible playbooks, two shell scripts are provided to download the required packages for installation from the internet.
 Run these scripts from a machine with internet access.
 Then, place them in the same location during the Ansible installation; if provided in the same location where they were downloaded by the script, Ansible will add them to the local RPM repository and Docker registries.
-Make sure that CEPH_VERSION variable defined in shell scripts match with ceph_version defined in group_vars/site.sh file.
+Make sure that CEPH_VERSION variable defined in shell scripts match with ceph_version defined in group_vars/all.sh

 Download docker images: